gargsaar/singlepage_website_ni/_posts/2020-06-05-python-underscores-and-dunders-demystified.markdown

 Class Pubber:
   def __init__(self):
     self.name = 'Bond, James'
-    self._age = 33 #private variable, shhh...don't ask
+    self._age = 33 #private variable, shhh...
 ```

 If a leading underscore is used in the variable name, it is generally not enforced by the Python interpreter and is only meant as a hint to the programmer.
 It is like conveying to other programmers - "Hey, this is not meant to be used outside the interface of this class.
 Better leave it alone!"

-Leading underscore can be used for defining a private function or a method.
+Leading underscore can be used for defining private function or method names.

 ```
 # pub_shubs.py